odinuv/web/en/apv/walkthrough/backend-select/index.md

 with the output of the second branch.
 This approach to writing the code prevents a lot of bugs and weird situations.
 But it requires you to ask 'what should be the outcome of this piece of code' ?

-Let's add the condition to the PHP script together with connection to database, `try-catch` for error control and printing of the results.
+Let's add the condition to the PHP script together with the connection to the database, `try-catch` for error control and printing of the results.

 {% highlight php %}
 {% include /en/apv/walkthrough/backend-select/persons-list-2.php %}
 {% endhighlight %}

-Perhaps you got the idea that I could've put added the `required` attribute to the keyword form control to prevent the form from being submitted empty and simplify the PHP script.
+Perhaps you got the idea that I could've added the `required` attribute to the keyword form control to prevent the form from being submitted empty and simplify the PHP script.
 Yes, we can do that, but it won't simplify the PHP script, because the validation in form is only on the client side (web browser) and is [unreliable](todo).

 ## Task -- Precise the search
 One can object that the search form as it is now is too relaxed.
 What if the user wants to search both by the first name and last name?
-E.g. he knows that he's looking for someone named 'John Do*something*'.
+E.g. she knows that she's looking for someone named 'John Do*something*'.
 Your task is now to extend the search script to do so.
 Try to find a solution without adding more form controls.

 {: .solution}
 <div markdown='1'>
 Let's say that the user enters 'John Do' in the search field.
-We can split the text by space and obtain strings 'John' and 'Do'.
+We can split the text by a space and obtain strings 'John' and 'Do'.
 Then we can search for them using an SQL query.
 To split a string in PHP, you can use the [`explode` function](http://php.net/manual/en/function.explode.php).
 You can use the [`count` function](http://php.net/manual/en/function.count.php) to